datajoely/kedro-retro-june-2021/slides.md

 ### What have our users have been saying?

 - Can I have a dynamically generated catalog?
-- How do I paramaterise a complex run?
+- How do I parameterise a complex run?
 - Help I'm drowning in YAML!

 </div>